 Progress Sitefinity Life Cycle Policy Guide

-The primary objective of this document is to help customers and prospects understand the different stages of Progress Sitefinity CMS product release life cycle, and to help with planning the upgrade and/or migration strategies of their Sitefinity installations.
-We strongly recommend that customers plan upgrades of their Sitefinity CMS on a regular basis, preferably at least once per year to take advantage of the latest features, performance improvements, and security fixes.
-Progress continually invests in simplifying the Sitefinity version upgrade process to make it more reliable and less intrusive.
+The primary objective of this document is to help customers and prospects understand the different stages of Progress® Sitefinity® product release life cycle and plan upgrades and/or migration of their Sitefinity software.
+We strongly recommend that customers plan upgrades of their Sitefinity software on a regular basis, preferably at least once per year, to take advantage of the latest features, performance improvements, and security fixes.
+Progress continually invests in simplifying the Sitefinity version upgrade process to make it more reliable and streamlined.
+Sitefinity Cloud customers benefit from automated software upgrades.

 Product Delivery and Versioning

-Sitefinity follows a versioning format that is based on major and minor versions (official releases) and product updates.
+Sitefinity CMS releases follow a versioning format that is based on major and minor versions (official releases) and product updates.

 Sitefinity release versions are labeled as follows:

-where the first digit is the major release (14), the digit after the first decimal is the minor release number (0), followed by the build number (7700) for product updates.
+where the first digit is the major release (15), the digit after the first decimal is the minor release number (0), followed by the update build number (8200).
 The last digit is the update revision number, which is used very infrequently.
-When we refer to a release below, it means an official release, such as 14.0.
+When we refer to a release below, it means an official release, such as 14.3, 15.0, etc.

 Life Cycle Phases: Support and Availability of Product Updates

 Active phase for a release begins with its General Availability (GA).
 Active phase product releases are fully supported.
-While a release is in Active phase, regular cumulative bugfix updates (patches) are released to customers.
-The frequency of such product updates is at Progress’ discretion.
-Typically, bugfix updates for the most current active version are released bi-weekly.
-The frequency of product updates for other active versions is reduced.
+While a release is in Active phase, regular cumulative bugfix product updates (patches) are released to customers.
 Product updates are available to all customers with a current Subscription or a Maintenance and Support Contract.
+The frequency of such product updates is generally at Progress’ discretion.
+Typically, bugfix product updates for the latest Active version are released bi-weekly.
+The frequency of product updates for older Active versions is reduced.

-When problems are found using an Active phase release, Progress will work with customers towards an appropriate resolution if their licenses are covered under a current Maintenance and Support Contract.
-Progress reserves the right to recommend that a customer upgrade to the more recent version of Progress Products if their specific problem is addressed in that/those versions.
+When problems are found in an Active phase release, Progress will work with customers towards an appropriate resolution if their licenses are covered under a current Maintenance and Support Contract.
+Customers with specific customer success packages are able to request a bugfix backport to an earlier Active release.
+Progress reserves the right to recommend that a customer upgrade to a more recent version of Progress Products if their specific problem is addressed in that/those versions.

-Note: Product updates released during Active and Sunset phases do not introduce any new features or enhancements.
-Further, any bugfixes that may break functional or backward compatibility of the current release will only be considered for subsequent official product releases, unless they address security vulnerabilities.
+Note: As a rule, product updates made available during the Sunset phase do not introduce any new features or enhancements.
+Further, any bugfixes that may break functional or backward compatibility of the applicable release will only be considered for subsequent official product releases, unless they address critical security vulnerabilities.

 Once a product version enters the Retired phase, Progress will carry no obligation to provide product updates for this version.
 If problems are found using products in the Retired phase, Progress will exercise commercially reasonable good-faith efforts through its Product Support group to resolve customer issues and answer customer questions for Retired versions for customers with current Maintenance and Support contracts.
 This includes the possibility of an update solely at the discretion of Progress and for a fee (based on an assessment of the effort required by Progress).
 However, the availability of knowledge and skills to diagnose and resolve issues on Retired phase products is NOT guaranteed.
-Further, retired products have no assurance of security updates.
-For these reasons upgrading from a retired product is *strongly* recommended.
-Please contact support and product management for guidance.
+Further, retired products or versions have no assurance of security updates.
+For these reasons we *strongly* recommend upgrading from a retired product version.
+Please contact support and/or your account manager for guidance.

 Maintenance and Support Latest Active Active Sunset Retired